KiltedCode/khandaria-campaign/sessions/2021/2021-05-06-naked-recon.md

 # May 6, 2021 - Naked Recon

-other party going to report to `Guros`
+other party going to report to `Gurrus`
 reply, cringes a little bit
 > what? crap. that's progress
 > honestly. this sending's shot.